 Another combo to add to the attributes is a cup of steaming drink and a cheap tobacco cigar.
 Maybe a typewriter.

 Well, from all the possible attributes I have only fake pair of spectacles, hat, and a cup of steaming coffee at...

 But what about other things, we, writers, have to deal with daily.
 Starting with a very primitive task as to find in the load of these mundane responsibilities time to actually sit and spend an hour in a blissful solitude, writing.
 What about brainstorming, plotting, figuring out ways through dead corners of story?
 What about sculpting characters from inside and outside, getting the right faces that will come alive on the pages later?
 What about getting acquainted with them?
 I can keep on and on for ages, talking about all the tiny details that come along with this pretty simple word as writing.
-And no one even considers writing, besides the ones who at least once tried to write, even serious.
+And no one even considers writing, besides the ones who at least once tried to write, as something serious.